leslieovelasquez/up206a-leslie/README.md

 * Name: Leslie Velasquez
 * Pronouns: She/They
 * Program and Concentration: MURP, EAP concentration
-* From: San Francisco Bay Area, but moved here from Brooklyn
+* From: San Francisco Bay Area, but moved here from Brooklyn, where I lived for 4.5 years
 * Professional field: Environmental Justice and Environmental Policy
 # My Objectives for the Class:
 I am primarily in graduate school in order to gain more technical skills and experience that I can bring to my career in environmental justice.
 Specifically I would like to focus more on energy equity and community-owned renewable energy.
 I would like to learn GIS in order to apply these skills to energy planning and policy.